 Currently located in Galway with plans to expand into Ballston Lake next year, Saratoga Sparkling Co. is the passion project of Kate Taylor, Galway Rock’s winemaker and co-owner.
-Along with husband Ryan, Taylor runs the small, 1,500-case winery making traditional still wines and crisp, fruity sparkling wines that resemble Italian prosecco.
+Along with husband Ryan, Taylor runs the 1,500-case winery, making traditional still wines and crisp, fruity sparkling wines that resemble Italian prosecco.

 She began volunteering at Whitecliff Vineyard and Winery, in the Hudson Valley town of Gardiner.
-With a prodigious desire for winemaking knowledge and experience, she was quickly promoted to assistant winemaker, working under Michael Migliore, who she refers to as her mentor.
+With a prodigious desire for winemaking knowledge and experience, she was quickly promoted to assistant winemaker, working under Michael Migliore, whom she refers to as her mentor.

-She moved onto the small Kickapoo Creek Winery, in Edwards, Ill., as head winemaker, but the impending birth of her first daughter and desire to return home brought her and Ryan back to New York to open Galway Rock three years ago.
+She moved onto the small Kickapoo Creek Winery, in Edwards, Ill., as head winemaker, but the impending birth of her first daughter and a desire to return home brought her and Ryan back to New York to open Galway Rock three years ago.

-Galway Rock aims to encourage a similar movement in the cold weather appellations of the Adirondack foothills, primarily with sparkling wine: A new-world version of traditional Cremant de Bordeaux fizzy wines.
+Galway Rock aims to encourage a similar movement in the cold weather of the Adirondack foothills, primarily with sparkling wine: A new-world version of traditional Cremant de Bordeaux fizzy wines.

-That’s why the Saratoga moniker was chosen for the sparkling brand, says Taylor.
+That’s why the Saratoga moniker was chosen for the sparkling brand, Taylor says.
 The Saratoga name exudes celebration and revelry, and while the Upper Hudson Valley wine region might not be as marketable or familiar to oenophiles as the Finger Lakes or Long Island regions (this year’s Governor’s Cup sparkling winner was Sparkling Pointe Vineyards and Winery’s 2014 Topaz Imperial, from Long Island), the recognition of Saratoga brings with it a status marker of superiority.